leoguanco/microblogging/README.md

 - **Loki**: A horizontally-scalable, highly-available log aggregation system
 - **Promtail**: An agent that ships the contents of local logs to Loki
+- **Prometheus**: A monitoring system and time series database for metrics collection
+- **Node-exporter**: An exporter for hardware and OS metrics for Prometheus
 - **Grafana**: A visualization and analytics platform for monitoring and observability

 ### Features

 - Centralized log collection from all containers
+- System metrics collection (CPU, memory, disk, network)
-- Pre-configured Grafana dashboards for log visualization
+- Pre-configured Grafana dashboards for log and metrics visualization
-- Real-time log monitoring
+- Real-time log and metrics monitoring
 - Log filtering and searching capabilities
 - Log level distribution visualization
 - Error count monitoring
+- Resource usage tracking and visualization

-### Accessing Logs
+### Accessing Logs and Metrics

 1. Start the services with `make docker-compose-up`
 2. Open Grafana at http://localhost:3000 (login with admin/admin)
-3. Navigate to the "Microblog Logs" dashboard
-4. View and search logs in real-time
+3. Navigate to the "Microblog Logs" dashboard to view and search logs in real-time
+4. Navigate to the "System Metrics" dashboard to view CPU, memory, disk, and network metrics
+5. Navigate to the "Application Metrics" dashboard to view HTTP request rates and durations
+6. You can also access Prometheus directly at http://localhost:9090 to query metrics